Parkman328/Rapid-ML-Gateway/README.md

 - If you are thinking about using this product plese contact Qlik Account Rep if further assistance is needed.
 - Contributions such as Issues, Pull Request and additional codes are welcomed.

-The intial use case was to allow Qlik to use AI/ML functions and interact with other executions engines.
+The initial use case was to allow Qlik to use AI/ML functions and interact with other executions engines.
 The system utilizes GRPC messaging from Qlik and currently in the inital release support REST, Websocket APIs.

 Integration Use Cases are Following